nicklafferty/craftycody/content/crafts/diy-jewelry-holder.md

 Next, we're going to sand again.
 Get all the splinters off of your boards and smooth out any plane lines.

+Using some wood glue, I glued my jewelry holder together to form the triangle.
+Make sure the end grain from the top piece is facing down because we don't want it to look weird on the side.

 ### Step 3: